-The Conservative Party has 331 Members of Parliament.
-It is the largest party in Parliament with a long history of shaping British politics.
+The Conservative Party has a long history of shaping British politics.

 In the 2015 General Election a Conservative Majority was returned for the first time in twenty-two years.
 This was an unexpected outcome as it was largely anticipated that a further coalition government would be created following the Conservative/Liberal Democrat coalition government after the 2010 General Election.

 Following the resignation of David Cameron after the shock Brexit result from the European Union a leadership contest was held for the Leader of the Conservative Party and next PM.